 An "interlock" refers to two or more of the Company's directors who sit together on the board of directors of another reporting issuer.
-The Company's directors have the following interlocks:
+The Company's directors have one interlock; Mr. Soden and Mr. Hill are each directors of ShaMaran Petroleum Corp.